-To decide if a student needs Word Warm-ups 1, look at the total scores you recorded on the Assessment Scoring Worksheets.
-If a student has a total score of three or higher on any section of the assessment, s/he can benefit from Word Warm-ups 1.
+If a student made four or fewer errors on each part of the screening, look at the total scores for each of the sections (A through F) on the Assessment Scoring Worksheet.
+If a student has a total score of three or higher on any section of the assessment, s/he can benefit from Word Warmups 2.

-Once you've determined which students can benefit from Word Warm-ups 1, continue to analyze the assessment data to decide whether s/he should use the Comprehensive Program, the Customized Option, or the Corrective Option.
+Once you've determined which students will benefit from Word Warm-ups 2, you will continue to analyze the assessment data to decide whether s/he should use the Comprehensive Program or the Customized Option.